algolia/openvpn-auth-okta/README.md

 $ sudo mkdir /etc/openvpn/tmp
 ```

-Use the [chown](https://en.wikipedia.org/wiki/Chown) and [chmod](https://en.wikipedia.org/wiki/Chmod) commands to set permissions approprate to your setup.
+Use the [chown](https://en.wikipedia.org/wiki/Chown) and [chmod](https://en.wikipedia.org/wiki/Chmod) commands to set permissions approprate to your setup (The user that runs OpenVPN should be owner and only writer).

 ## Configure the Okta OpenVPN plugin